Nicolas Ernault des Bruslys: French revolution

 From 26 January 1793, he led the siege at Maastricht where he was wounded on 27 February 1794 by a cannonball in the right leg.

-On 7 August 1794, des Bruslys was promoted to acting Général de brigade and served as de facto chief of staff of the armies of the North, of Belgium and of Ardennes.
+On 7 August 1794, des Bruslys was promoted to acting Général de brigade and served as de facto chief of staff of the armies of the North, Belgium and the Ardennes.
 His rank was confirmed on 13 May, but revoked on 10 August and he was arrested shortly thereafter following suspicions raised by the defection of his brothers in 1791.
-He was released at the Thermidorian Reaction, on 9 Thermidor Year II (27 July 1794).
-On 22 Thermidor (9 August), he was again arrested as former head of staff of Custine.
-He was freed on 19 Frimaire an III (9 December 1794) and dispatched to the West Army.
+He was released during the Thermidorian Reaction, on 9 Thermidor Year II (27 July 1794).
+On 22 Thermidor (9 August), he was again arrested as the former head of staff of Adam Philippe, Comte de Custine.
+He was freed on 19 Frimaire an III (9 December 1794) and dispatched to the Army of the West.

-Des Bruslys was soon called back to Paris, and defended the Convention nationale during the Prairial uprising.
+Des Bruslys was soon called back to Paris, and defended the National Convention during the revolt of 1 Prairial Year III.
 On 26 Germinal (15 April 1795), he was sent to the Army of the North.
 From 25 Pluviôse an V (13 February 1797), he was in charge of defending the coast.
 On 28 Messidor an VI (16 July 1798), he was sent to the Army of England, which he quit to take back his previous position on 21 Nivôse an VII (10 January 1799).
 He was seconded to the Army of the Rhine on 26 Frimaire an VIII (17 December 1799), where he distinguished himself at Fribourg and Biberach an der Riß.
 He served under Jean Victor Marie Moreau at Ulm and defended St. Gotthard Pass.

 In Vendémiaire an X (October 1801), he took command of the Souham division, before being put at the disposal of the Ministry of the Navy.
-On 25 Nivôse (15 January 1802), he was sent to Rochefort, embarked aboard the frigate Thêmis and sailed to Île de France (now Mauritius), under François-Louis Magallon.
+On 25 Nivôse (15 January 1802), he was sent to Rochefort, embarked aboard the frigate Thêmis and sailed to Isle de France, under François-Louis Magallon.
 He married there.

-When Magallon was sent back to France, Decaen appointed des Bruslys governor of Réunion.
+When Magallon was sent back to France, Decaen appointed des Bruslys governor of Réunion in 1806.
 On 4 Germinal an XII (25 March 1804), he received the Legion of Honour, and on 13 July 1808, he was promoted to Général de division.